Funmi Iyanda: Early life

-Funmi Iyanda was born in Lagos to the family of Gabriel and Yetunde Iyanda.
+Iyanda was born in Lagos to the family of Gabriel and Yetunde Iyanda.
 Her father was from Ogbomoso and her mother from Ijebu-Ode.
 She grew up in the Lagos Mainland area; however, her mother died when she was seven years old.
-She attended the African Church Princess Primary School, Akoka; and the Herbert Macaulay School in Lagos, Nigeria, for her primary education and the International School Ibadan for her secondary education.
-She then went on to the University of Ibadan where she graduated with a Bachelor of Science degree in Geography.
+She attended the African Church Princess Primary School, Akoka, and the Herbert Macaulay School in Lagos, Nigeria, for her primary education and the International School Ibadan for her secondary education.
+She then went on to the University of Ibadan, where she graduated with a Bachelor of Science degree in Geography.